ezekielmogaka/Stock_status_monitoring_documentation/source/Approach.rst

 The web API and the database
 ----------------------------

-We have developed the stock status management tool as a web application.
+We have developed the malaria stock status management tool as a web application.
 Data required comes from the following sources:

   #.
 DHIS web API
   #.
-Data  entered into the tool by KEMSA
+Data  entered into the tool by Central SOH

 Thanks to the DHIS web API we are able to query for the data required in order for our tool to function as required.
 The API allows us to query for: